Pinus koraiensis: Uses

 The Korean pine is used as an ornamental tree.
 It is tolerant of several soil types and thrives in urban settings.
 It is adapted to climates with very cold winters.
 There are several cultivars, including the blue-tinged 'Glauca' and 'Silveray' and the wide-bodied 'Winton'.
-The Korean pine is also a good tree species for afforestation in Northeast China.
+The Korean pine is also a good tree species for afforestation in northeastern China.

 The wood is versatile and very useful for construction.
 It is light, with straight grains, and easy to work.
 It is used for a great variety of products, including telephone poles, railroad ties, bridges, boats, plywood and flooring, furniture, sports equipment, and musical instruments.
 It is easy to break down into chips, particle board, or pulp for paper.
-The fatwood used to be the best kindling in the forest area of Northeast China, and now it is a rare objet.
+The fatwood used to be the best kindling in the forest area of northeast China, and now it is a rare object.
 The carvings or prayer beads made of it are collected or used like precious ancient objects.